NoahLE/Developer-Notes/content/gaming/dnd.md

 One thing worth mentioning before we start is that you can always go back and edit your character later.

-1. After creating your Twitch account, log into the DnDBeyond website.
+1. After creating your GMail account, log into the DnDBeyond website.
 2. In the top left, mouse over the `Creations` link and select `My Characters`
 3. In the top right, click the `Create a Character` button